4paradigm/OpenMLDB/docs/en/conf.md

 --zk_session_timeout=10000
 # Configure the zookeeper health check interval, the unit is milliseconds, generally do not need to be modified
 #--zk_keep_alive_check_interval=15000
 # Configure the timeout period for tablet heartbeat detection, the default is 1 minute.
-If the tablet is still connected after this time, the nameserver considers that the tablet is unavailable and will perform the operation of offline the node
+If the tablet is still unreachable after this time, the nameserver considers that the tablet is unavailable and will perform the operation of offline the node
 --tablet_heartbeat_timeout=60000
 # Configure the tablet health check interval, in milliseconds
 #--tablet_offline_check_interval=1000